linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 01.09.2023 (announcement)
+- 🖊️📄 Hey fellow entrepreneurs!
+We're working hard on crafting essential documents and contracts for our professional startup. 🚀✍️

+### 01.09.2023 (announcement)
+- 📢 Hey there!
+Guess what?
+We're currently working on some super exciting updates and new platforms! 🚀 Stay tuned to be the first to know all about them. 🌟 What updates or new platforms are you most excited about?
+Let us know! 👇 #ComingSoon #ExcitingTimes

+### 31.08.2023 (announcement)
+- 🔧📱 Exciting times ahead!
+We're currently working on several new updates and platforms to enhance your experience.
+Stay tuned for some amazing surprises coming your way! 🎉💼 What new features would you like to see from us?
+Share your thoughts below! #innovation #upgrades

 ### 30.08.2023 (announcement AlgoX)
 - 🔬 Exciting news!
 We're thrilled to announce that we're currently working on our fifth AI solution, AlgoX! 🚀🤖 Stay tuned as we dive deeper into the world of artificial intelligence and its endless possibilities! ✨ What are your thoughts on AI?
 Drop them below! 👇 #AI #AlgoX #FutureTech